alexandremahdhaoui/forge/cmd/testenv-lcr/MCP.md

 7. Deploys registry:2 with TLS and auth
 8. Exports CA cert and credentials to tmpDir
 9. Updates /etc/hosts for registry FQDN
-10. Auto-pushes images from artifact store (if autoPushImages: true)
+10. Pushes images specified in spec.images (if configured)
 11. Creates image pull secrets in configured namespaces (if imagePullSecretNamespaces specified)

 **Example:**